Adventure Cook Islands Tauchcenter und Verleih-Spezialist

 DAN members have piece of mind that no matter where they dive, DAN is available 24/7 to assist in case of an accident ot illness.

-The breakthrough came recently when Patrick talked to the Director of Maritime, Ngatokorua Ngatokorua (Junior).
-After hearing the story and seeing images of the wreck, he also confirmed that they do not know about the existence of such wreck.
+The breakthrough came recently, after Patrick talked to the Director of Maritime, Ngatokorua Ngatokorua (Junior).
+After hearing the story and seeing images of the wreck, he also confirmed that Maritime Cook Islands have no records about the existence of such wreck.
 However, he assured Patrick to try to find out more information on his end.Weiter Lesen

 2020 has been an exceptional year in many ways.
 With the virus spreading and life being turned upside down in most parts of the world, the Cook Islands have managed to stay Covid-19 free until today.
 With Cook Islands borders being closed for visitors since April, the nation’s tourism industry sector is eagerly anticipating the return of visitors in the near future.